sumpygump/enoch-calendar/README.md

 ## Description of the Enoch calendar

 The Enoch calendar divides the year into four seasons of exactly 13 weeks each.
-Each such season consisted of two 30-day months followed by one 31-day month, with the 31st day ending the season, so that Enoch's Year consisted of exactly 364 days.
+Each such season consists of two 30-day months followed by one 31-day month, with the 31st day ending the season, so that Enoch's year consists of exactly 364 days.

 The Enoch calendar has the following properties:

-1. Each year starts on a Sunday and the days of the week continue unbroken Sunday - Saturday.
+1. Each year starts on a Sunday and the days of the week continue unbroken (Sunday - Saturday).
-2. The year has exactly 364 days with 12 months of each 31 days, but four of them have 31 days, for a total of 91 days per quarter of year (season).
+2. The year has exactly 364 days with 12 months of each 30 days, but four of them have 31 days (months 3, 6, 9 and 12), for a total of 91 days per quarter-of-year (season).
-3. Every seventh year, an extra week is added to the year (a "jubilee" week).
+3. Every seventh year an extra week is added to the year (called a saturday year with a "jubilee" week).
 This extra week is added at the end of the last month (month 12).
-4. Every fourth jubilee year has two extra weeks instead of one (a double jubilee).
+4. Every fourth saturday year has two extra weeks instead of one (a double jubilee).
-5. Every 364 years is called a "great year" (GY) consisting of 12 "great months" (GM) each with 30 years.
-There is an extra "31st great day" on four of the great months (GM3, GM6, GM9, GM12).
-This pattern is symmetrical with the days of the year.
+5. Every 364 years is called a "Great Year" (GY) consisting of 12 "Great Months" (GM) each with 30 years.
+There is an extra "31st Great Day" on four of the great months (GM3, GM6, GM9, GM12).
+This pattern is symmetrical with the 364-day year.
-6. Every third great year and every fifth great year takes away one week from the double jubilee, so the double jubilee for that year becomes a regular jubilee.
-Alter the first double jubilee of each of the mentioned great years, so the 28th year.
+6. Every third Great Year and every fifth Great Year one week is removed from one double jubilee saturday year, so the double jubilee for that year becomes a regular jubilee.
+Alter the first double jubilee of each of the fore-mentioned Great Years, so the 28th year.

 Rules 3-6 are suggested by John Pratt to ensure long-term accuracy since only 364 days in the year the calendar would get out of sync with the seasons.